 Certifications and Credentials

 Additional certifications are not required for work as a research nurse.
-However, some nurse researcher positions prefer candidates who have earned one of two certifications officer by The Association of Clinical Research Professionals.
+However, some nurse researcher positions prefer candidates who have earned one of two certifications offered by The Association of Clinical Research Professionals.
 These certifications are either a Certified Clinical Research Associate or a Certified Clinical Research Coordinator.
 To be eligible to take the certification examinations, you must be an experienced registered nurse with at least two years of clinical research experience.

 The road to becoming a research nurse may be a long one, but it’s career that puts you at the forefront of new medical discoveries, treatments, and cures.
 The work that you do during your career can help some patients live longer or enjoy a better quality of life.